alanrob17/Understanding-Typescript/01-Getting-started.md

 So what you get as a result when writing code in TypeScript is JavaScript but you didn't write that JavaScript code instead you wrote TypeScript code with all the new features and all the advantages and you get normal JavaScript code.

-Well that of course brings up one important question how can TypeScript add new features if what you get in the end is regular JavaScript.
+Well that of course brings up one important question: how can TypeScript add new features if what you get in the end is regular JavaScript.
 The answer is the TypeScript compiler compiles these new features to JavaScript work arounds.

 Of course it can't add what's not possible at all in the JavaScript language but it can add new features that simply are easier to use with a nicer syntax.